 How profitable a bank is has an effect on its safety and soundness.
-Earnings may be retained by the bank, expanding its capital cushion, or be used to address problematic loans, potentially making the bank more resilient in times of trouble.
-However, banks that are losing money are less able to do those things.
+Earnings may be retained by the bank, increasing its capital cushion, or be used to deal with problematic loans, potentially making the bank better able to withstand economic trouble.
+However, banks that are losing money have less ability to do those things.

-Mechanics & Farmers Bank scored 2 out of a possible 30 on Bankrate's earnings test, falling short of the national average of 16.52.
+On Bankrate's test of earnings, Mechanics & Farmers Bank scored 0 out of a possible 30, less than the national average of 15.12.

-For the twelve months ended June 30, 2017, the bank recorded net income of $73,000 on total equity of $22.0 million.
-The bank had an annualized return on average assets, or ROA, of 0.06 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $-2.5 million on total equity of $19.7 million.
+The bank experienced an annualized return on average assets, or ROA, of -0.94 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.